MFAI-1/AI-Customer-Support-Agent-for-WhatsApp/README.md

 ---

+💼 Portfolio Description
+This WhatsApp AI Customer Support Agent showcases my expertise in building intelligent automation workflows using n8n and AI APIs.
+The project demonstrates my ability to integrate multiple platforms, implement AI-powered decision making, and create scalable business solutions.
+Perfect for clients looking to automate their customer support operations.

 ## 📋 Workflow Overview

 This n8n workflow connects WhatsApp Business API with OpenAI's GPT-4 to create an intelligent customer support agent.
 When a customer sends a message to your WhatsApp Business number, the workflow: